mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 <!-- more -->

 It's been quite a while since CUBA Platform released a minor version of the platform.
 So, I was curious about what 6.1 Version will bring to the table.
+Let's start with the first and the most straightforward topic, that lies on the surface: The license change.

-## The framework is from now on Apache 2 License
+## From now on: Open Source with Apache

 <img style="float:right; padding: 10px; width: 200px;" src="{{site.url}}/images/cuba-6-1/open.png">

-Let's start with the first and the most straightforward topic, that lies on the surface: The license change.
 With Version 6.1 CUBA platform is no longer under a commercial license but rather choosed the [Apache 2 license](https://github.com/cuba-platform/cuba/blob/master/LICENSE.txt).
 Some of the features remain commercial but on a developer basis.

 This is a fairly large shift and I think it's worth noting.
 Since going from a license where the customer has to pay per *running instance & entity quantity & concurrent user* to a model where the base variant is free and the commercial part is based as a developer fee, is quite heavy in terms of mindset shift from the people behind CUBA.